DEM-Network-Corporation/Recycling/README.md

 ## Where Do I Download The Mod

-You Can DOwnload The mod At:
+You Can Download The mod At:

 **[curseforge.com](https://www.curseforge.com/minecraft/mc-mods/recycling-mod)**